christine-zhang1/cs180/proj1/index.md

     </div>
 </div>

 SSIM might be more suited for these images because it doesn't operate on the RGB color space.
-In these images, one channel (e.g. blue for Emir's jacket) could be dominating over the other channels, which might be throwing off the SSD metric.
+In these images, one channel might be dominating over the other channels (e.g. blue in Emir's jacket), which might be throwing off the SSD metric.

 ### Automatic Border Cropping
 We implemented automatic border cropping to eliminate some of the black and white edges as well as residual alignment artifacts on the borders of images.